robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 class: middle
 # Evidence

-.red[Unless] the room vents allow cats to go in and out
+.red[R1.1.1.1] Unless the room vents allow cats to go in and out
-* .green[All room vents have nets installed]
+* .green[C1.1.1.1.1] All room vents have nets installed
-* .blue[Evidence:] Vent inspection report
+* .blue[E1.1.1.1.1] Vent inspection report

 .red[Unless] the cats have an alternate food supply (mice in the room)
-* .green[There are no mice in the room]
+* .green[C1.1.1.1.2] There are no mice in the room
-* .blue[Evidence:] Month old exterminator report for rodents
+* .blue[E1.1.1.1.2] Month old exterminator report for rodents

 ---